Officers

 Andrey Korotayev

-Andrey Korotayev is a is an anthropologist, macro-historian, comparative political scientist, demographer and sociologist at National Research University Higher School of Economics, Moscow and Eurasian Center for Big History & System Forecasting, Institute of Oriental Studies, Russian Academy of Sciences.
-He engages in the study of universal evolution and global history, as well as the analysis and forecasting of modern processes, especially, in the Middle East and Africa.
-Recently, he co-edited The 21st Century Singularity and Global Futures: A Big History Perspective (Springer, 2020) and co-authored The Big History of Globalization (Springer, 2019).
-He is especially interested in detecting (and possible mathematical description) of general patterns of the universal evolution, which appears to be only possible in the Big History perspective.
+Andrey Korotayev is an anthropologist, macro-historian, comparative political scientist, demographer and sociologist at HSE University, Moscow and Eurasian Center for Big History and System Forecasting, Institute of Oriental Studies, Russian Academy of Sciences.
+He engages in the study of universal evolution and Big History, as well as the analysis and forecasting of modern processes, especially, in the Middle East and Africa.
+Recently, he co-authored The Big History of Globalization (Springer Nature, 2019) and co-edited The 21st Century Singularity and Global Futures: A Big History Perspective (Springer Nature, 2020), as well as Navigating Complexity in Big History.
+Exploring Periodization Across Cosmic and Biosocial Dimensions (Springer Nature, 2025).
+He is especially interested in the detection (and possible mathematical description) of general patterns of the universal evolution, which appears to be only possible in the Big History perspective.
 He is also enthusiastic about the Big History’s potential to bring together people from different disciplines and with different perspectives, as well as to transform the education system.

 Paul Narguizian